kanad13/EU-AI-Act/readme.md

 It helps individuals and organizations understand the impact of this Act on AI development and deployment in the EU.

+The content in this repository includes material from official European Union publications, which is subject to the following copyright notice: © European Union, 1995-2024

 ## Contents

 1. **EU AI Act's Impact on Data Governance**